devsecopsgirl/internship-appsecco/docs/setting-up-pipeline.md

 ## Jenkins pipeline Project

-I set up the Jenkins as mentioned in the [Setup of Jenkins](https://intern-appsecco.netlify.app/jenkins-installation/) section.
+I set up Jenkins as mentioned in the [Setup of Jenkins](https://intern-appsecco.netlify.app/jenkins-installation/) section.
 So for building a pipeline for Maven project I followed these steps and also downloaded Maven in my Jenkins VM because all the repositories related to it are present in the system:

 * Click on the `New Item` from the main dashboard which leads to a different page.